rhysd/actionlint/README.md

 # Bug reporting

-When you 're seeing some bugs or false positives, it is helpful to [file a new issue][issue-form] with a minimal example of input.
-Giving me some feedbacks like feature requests or idea of additional checks is also welcome.
+When you see some bugs or false positives, it is helpful to [file a new issue][issue-form] with a minimal example of input.
+Giving me some feedbacks like feature requests or ideas of additional checks is also welcome.

 # References